-Passing into the great quadrangle, finished forty-five years before, the coming evangelist of England faced the spot where once an ancient stone cross and rostrum stood, from which John Wycliffe preached.
-Passing up the stone staircase, with its roof of graceful fan tracery, he entered the splendid hall where Henry VIII was feasted, where the public disputations were held in the days of Edward VI, where Queen Elizabeth and her successors witnessed stage plays, and where Charles I held his Oxford Parliament.
+Passing into the great quadrangle, finished forty-five years before, the coming evangelist of England faced the spot where once an ancient stone cross and postrum stood, from which John Wycliffe preached.
+Passing up the stone staircase, with its roof of graceful fan tracery, he entered the splendid hall where Henry VIII was feasted, where the public disputations were held in the days of Edward VI, where Queen Elizabeth and her successors witnessed stage plays, and where Charles I held if Oxford Parliament.
 Down the staircase and beyond the old cloisters was the cathedral, more ancient than the college, linking its history with Saxon times.
-South of the cathedral is the thirteenth century Chapter House, and beyond the walls are the meadow walks and avenue of elms, where the young Methodists cemented many a friendship, and where Whitefield was to pass through one of his great spiritual experiences.
-Here in this college Wesley spent his undergraduate days, now and again troubled about his health, having a constant struggle financially to make ends meet; writing his parents frequently and affectionately, "gay and sprightly, with a turn for wit and humor," and, as a contemporary describes him, a "very sensible and acute collegian, baffling every man by the subtleties of logic, and laughing at them for being so easily routed, a young fellow of the finest classical taste, of the most liberal and manly sentiments."
+South of the cathedral is the thirteenth century Chapter House, and beyond the walls are the meadow walks and avenue of elms, where the young Whitefield was to pass through one of his great spiritual experiences.
+Here in this college Wesley spent his undergraduate days, now and again troubled about his health, having a constant struggle financially to make ends meet; writing his parents frequently and affectionately, "gay and sprightly, with a turn for wit and humor," and, as a contemporary describes him, "a very sensible and acute collegian, baffling every man by the subtleties of logic, and laughing at them for being so easily routed, a young fellow of the finest classical taste, of the most liberal and manly sentiments."
 Wesley enjoyed his days at Oxford.
-A letter from a University friend, Robert Kirkham, gives a swift glance at the academic, precise student.
-Kirkham describes with a good deal of satisfaction a dinner of "Calveshead and bacon, with some of the best green cabbages in town,"
+A letter from a university friend gives a swift glance at the academic, precise student.
+Kirkham, describes with a good deal of satisfaction a dinner of "Calves-head and bacon, with some of the best green cabbage in town," at which time the diners discussed "your most deserving queer character, your little and handsome person and your obliging and desirable conversation."
+The Lucullus feasts were not numerous in those days, but John Wesley knew what was good to eat, and enjoyed it when he could get it.
+He was a good provider too, when he had the money to spend.
+In 1727 he revisited the Charter house as one of the Stewards for the Founder's Day Dinner.
+The bill of fare, which has been preserved, would indicate a most generous forethought and an adequate preparation for the needs of everybody.
+It would take too much space to give the entirety of the bill of fare, but among the multitude of viands were "four dishes of Pullets and Oysters; four ditto Rabbits and Chickens fricasseed; four dozen Minced Pies, Five in a dish, four dozen venison pasties, four dishes of wild fowl, four dozen tamed pigeons, four dozen sweetbreads and asparagus, four dozen almond tarts, four dozen roasted lobsters, four dozen pear tarts creamed" and a "sirloin of beef on the sideboard" all with linen, china, etc, to be furnished "for the sum of thirty pounds."
+Rather an ample dinner, one might be inclined to think.
+He took his bachelor's degree at Christ Church, "one of the noblest colleges in that illustrious seat of learning," in 1724.